I

 think that I took the above photograph in the fall of 1983, just

-outside of my apartment, in Cookeville, Tennessee.
-My second Cobra II
+outside my apartment in Cookeville, Tennessee.
+My second Cobra II was

-car, for a maturing young man.
-The black paint, however, was a very
+maturing young man.
+The black paint, however, was a very sweaty ride

-sweaty ride, in hot weather!
-Air conditioning was rolling down the
+in hot weather!
+Air conditioning was rolling down the windows and

 I

-started dating the boss' elder daughter!
-We had several dates, in my
+started dating the boss's elder daughter!
+We went on several dates in

-second Cobra II.
-She and I became, and still are, very good friends.
+my second Cobra II.
+She and I became and still are good friends.
+We

-We keep in touch.
+keep in touch.
 I don't think that she ever married.
-I still value
+I still value the

 As

 1982 recession.
-I'd earned enough money, so I decided to study for a
+I had earned enough money and decided to study for a

 Johnson City, Tennessee.
-That fall, Dad helped me move into the small
+That fall, my father helped me move into a

 Papaw

-several times.)
-That summer – while I was living with Mom, Dad,
+several times.
+That summer, while living with Mom, Dad, Granny Wood,

-Granny Wood, and my two younger brothers, at the homeplace – I
+and my two younger brothers at the homeplace, I remember a voice

-preach.”
-I preached a few sermons, at the Bean Station Church of
+preached a few sermons at the Bean Station Church of Christ.
+I had

 I

-worked on temporary contract, for Dodge-Reliance Electric Company, in
+worked on a temporary contract for Dodge-Reliance Electric Company in

 the summer of 1983.
 That income, plus savings that I had, gave me the

 Tennessee, that fall.
-I had a small apartment there.
+I rented a small apartment.
 On Sundays, I

 Tennessee.